-Thus, in effect, generator outputs are set in hierarchical fashion (first OPF, with adjustments as per (1.12) which is furthermore risk-unaware.
+Thus, in effect, generator outputs are set in hierarchical fashion - using OPF to compute a base level, with real-time adjustments as per (1.12) which is furthermore risk-unaware.
 This scheme has worked in the past because of the slow time scales of change in uncontrolled resources (mainly loads).
 That is to say, frequency control and load changes are well-separated.
-Note that a large error in the forecast or an under-estimation of possible d for the next -e.g., fifteen minute- period may lead to an operational problem in standard OPF (see e.g. the discussions in [15, 37]) because even though the vector $\hat{p}(t)$ is sufficient to meet demands, the phase angles $\hat{\theta}(t)$ computed from give rise to real-time power flows that violate constraints (1.11).
-In fact, even the generator constraints (1.10) may fail to hold.
-This has not been considered a handicap, however, simply because line trips due to overloading as a result of OPF-directed generator dispatch were (and still are) rare, primarily because the deviations $\hat{d}i(t) - d_i$ will be small in the time scale of interest.
-In effect, the risk-unaware approach that assumes constant demands in solving the OPF problem has worked well.
+A large error in the forecast or an under-estimation of possible d for the next -e.g., fifteen minute- period may lead to an operational problem (see e.g. the discussions in [14, 38]) because even though the vector $\hat{p}(t)$ is sufficient to meet average demands, the $\hat{\theta}(t)$ computed from may give rise to real-time power flows that violate constraints (1.11).
+Even the generator constraints (1.10) may fail to hold.
+This has not been considered a handicap simply because any resulting line trips are rare, primarily because the deviations $\hat{d}i(t) - d_i$ will be small in the time scale of interest.
+In effect, the risk-unaware approach that assumes constant demands has worked well.